cschimezie-dot/cschimezie-dot.github.io/_posts/2025-11-18-gen-ai-rag-qa-bot.md

 * Created dense vector embeddings
 * Stored these embeddings in a persistent vector database
 * Retrieved only the most relevant content at query time
-* Generated answers grounded strictly in this retrieved context
+* Used an OpenAI language model to generate answers strictly grounded in this retrieved context to avoid hallucinations.

 We also extended the project with **conversational memory**, enabling more natural multi-turn interactions while ensuring the assistant never hallucinates.